 Once these steps are followed, check Storage Sense to see if there is enough memory inside Phone memory.
 If this didn’t work, follow the next steps.

 - Go to Settings > Storage sense > Phone > Apps + games

 Once the uninstall is finished, switch off the phone.
 Turn it on again and check the free space in Storage Sense.
 If there is enough free space, it means the steps were successful and it was WhatsApp which was creating the problem.
 I cannot point out why WhatsApp create this problem, but it is most likely because of poor coding and lack of updating the App.

 Once you have enough space, re-install WhatsApp

 - Go to Windows Store -> search for WhatsApp > install WhatsApp.

 Here is how the storage sense shows the available free space on my Windows Phone after uninstalling WhatsApp.

-Try the steps here and send me feedback in comment section.
-If lot of Windows Phone users have the same problem, we can make Microsoft aware of the problem and get them work on a fix for this problem.
+Try the steps here and send me feedback in the comment section.
+If a lot of Windows Phone users have the same problem, we can make Microsoft aware of the problem and get them to work on a fix for this problem.